You are here: Home > Social Welfare > Social welfare payments > Older and retired people > Centenarian Bounty

 People living in Ireland and getting an Irish social welfare payment

-Information about people who are about to reach the age of 100 years and who are in receipt of Department of Social Protection pensions is forwarded automatically to the office of the President in advance of their birthday by the Department.
+The Department of Social Protection (DSP) automatically forwards information about people who are about to reach 100 and who are getting DSP pensions to the office of the President.
 The office of the President then makes the award directly to the individual.

 People living in Ireland but not getting an Irish social welfare payment